Next AGM: December 2019

 Following a review of the management fee payable to Fidelity International, the Board of Fidelity Special Values PLC have announced that the Company’s annual charge will reduce and a new tiered pricing structure will be adopted.

-In this short video, Alex Wright, portfolio manager of Fidelity Special Values PLC, reveals how companies like Cairn Homes fit his contrarian value investment philosophy and three stage investment cycle.
+Alex Wright, portfolio manager of Fidelity Special Values PLC, reveals how companies like Cairn Homes fit his contrarian value investment philosophy and three stage investment cycle.

 Past performance is not a reliable indicator of future results.
 This information is not a personal recommendation for any particular investment.
 If you are unsure about the suitability of an investment you should speak to an authorised financial adviser.
 The value of investments can go down as well as up so investors may get back less than they invest.
 Investors should note that the views expressed may no longer be current and may have already been acted upon.
 Reference to specific securities should not be construed as a recommendation to buy or sell these securities and is included for the purposes of illustration only.